The top three ways to attract and retain talent in a competitive labour market

-The inevitable flipside of this boomtime for jobseekers is that employers are finding it ever harder to find skilled staff.
+The inevitable flip side of this boomtime for jobseekers is that employers are finding it ever harder to find skilled staff.
 The pool of available talent is shallow and competition from other would-be hirers is intense.

 In addition, the economic backdrop is hardly stable.
-The ongoing uncertainty over Brexit, not to mention the spectre of a global slowdown, continue to loom large.
+The ongoing uncertainty over Brexit, not to mention the specter of a global slowdown, continue to loom large.
 The long-term impact of both is unknown, meaning the future course of the jobs market is far from clear.

 Research by our economist Pawel Adrjan has revealed the most effective ways employers can attract, and retain, the best talent.
-Speaking at a recent conference organised by the British Chambers of Commerce, Pawel distilled his findings into three key action areas.
+Speaking at a recent conference organized by the British Chambers of Commerce, Pawel distilled his findings into three key action areas.

 You can see his top three tips and recommendations below.
 Together they can help businesses recruit effectively, whatever economic uncertainty throws at them.

 1. Search broadly